tanykazy/gsuite-addon/README.md

 ## Testing

-To test this Add-on, please follow the steps bellow.
+To test this Add-on, please follow the steps as bellow.

 ```
 # create a document file on your G Drive and connect it to the Google App Script Workspace